Calabrese Montenuovo

 Calabrese Montenuovo is an ancient variety of red wine grape from Italy.
-It was discovered in a vineyard in Campania and became famous when it was found to be one of the parents of Sangiovese.
+It was discovered in a vineyard in Calabria and became famous when it was found to be one of the parents of Sangiovese.

 History

 Little is known about Calabrese Montenuovo, but the link to Sangiovese has prompted considerable research.
 It is believed to have originated in Calabria, hence the name.

 Wine regions

-Calabrese Montenuovo was found in a vineyard in Campania, but similar grapes have since been found at several sites further south, in Calabria.
+Calabrese Montenuovo was found in a vineyard in Calabria, but similar grapes have since been found at several sites further north, in Campania.